1821 Latigo Canyon Rd., Malibu

 23033 Pacific Coast Hwy, Malibu

-Who better to take on the tall order of preserving the iconic 1950s Surfrider Hotel than local son Matthew Goodwin, an architect who grew up surfing at First Point across the street?
+Who better to take on the tall order of preserving the iconic 1950's Surfrider Hotel than local son Matthew Goodwin, an architect who grew up surfing at First Point across the street?
 Together with his wife, Emma Crowther Goodwin, as creative director, and New York-based business partner Alessandro Zampedri, they’re hoping to infuse a bit of polished California nostalgia back into a space they’re treating as an extended living room for both locals in need of a staycation and visitors alike.
-The 20-room hotel is luxurious, airy, and light-filled—you get the sense it’s the kind of place their friends will be hanging out.
-The rooms are thoughtfully laid out and beautifully appointed, each with its own ocean-facing balcony and hammocks, plus Grown Alchemist toiletries in the bathroom.
-They teamed up with LA-based Croft House and Malibu Market & Design for custom furniture, and each room features reclaimed teak floors, imported tiles, woven overhead lights, and Italian linens; a few have their own en-suite kitchenette stocked with locally-made ceramics.
-There’s a guests-only roof deck bar and restaurant, which has uninterrupted views of Surfrider Beach across the street and a killer…
+The twenty-room hotel is luxurious, airy, and light-filled—you get the sense it’s the kind of place their friends will be hanging out.
+The rooms are thoughtfully laid out and beautifully appointed, each with its own ocean-facing balcony and hammocks, plus Grown Alchemist toiletries in the bathroom and Parachute waffle robes.
+(For a real treat, book the Surfrider Suite, which at 500-square-feet feels like a serious home away from home thanks to a generously sized balcony, separate sitting area, and en-suite kitchenette.)
+They teamed up with LA-based Croft House and Malibu Market & Design for custom furniture, and each room features reclaimed teak floors, imported tiles, woven overhead lights,…

 You may also like